-If the external examiner approves the thesis for oral examination, an oral defense will be convened by the Associate Vice-President & Dean of Graduate Studies, chaired by herself or her delegate and conducted by all members of the examining committee.
+If the external examiner approves the thesis for oral examination, Subsequent to the receipt of the external examiner's report an oral defense will be convened by the Associate Vice-President & Dean of Graduate Studies, chaired by herself or her delegate and conducted by all members of the examining committee.
 Quorum for the examination will be the Chair of the examining committee and the supervisory committee plus one additional examiner.
 The oral defence will be open to members of the university community and the public who wish to attend as observers, unless the student requests a closed defence.
 The Ph.D. defence presents the culmination of a number of years of scholarly work which are publicly funded.
 It is important, therefore, that in all but exceptional circumstances the student presents the result of this effort to the public.
 The examination proper will be conducted only by the members of the examining committee.
 When they have completed their questions, the Chair may permit a few minutes of questioning by visitors.
 Normally the student will attempt to answer visitors' questions, but these are not to be considered part of the examination for the degree.
-Observers will withdraw prior to the committee's deliberations on the student's performance at the defense.
+Observers will withdraw prior to the committee's deliberations on the student's performance at the defensedefence.
 Normally, examination of the candidate will not take more than two hours.
 In no case should it take more than three.

-If the external examiner does not approve the thesis for an oral defense, the appropriate Associate Dean will convene a meeting with the student's supervisory committee to discuss the external examiner's report.
+If the external examiner does not approve the thesis for an oral defensedefence, the appropriate Associate Dean will convene a meeting with the student's supervisory committee to discuss the external examiner's report.
 The supervisory committee and student will make every effort to address the concerns of the examiner.
-A memo addressing the external examiner's concerns as outlined in the report is to be submitted to SGS along with the revised thesis.
-SGS will then request that the external examiner re-evaluate the revised document to determine if it is suitable to go to defense., and the revised thesis may be re-assessed again by the external examiner.
-In rare cases, a new external examiner may be appointed by the Associate Vice-President and Dean of Graduate Studies.
+A memo addressing the external examiner's concerns as outlined in the report is to be submitted to the School of Graduate Studies along with the revised thesis.
+SGS will then request that the external examiner re-evaluate the revised document to determine if it is suitable to go to defense defence.
+In rare cases, a new external examiner may be appointed by the Associate Vice President and Dean of Graduate Studies.

-After a discussion of the examination, the Chair will ask for a vote on each of the two questions, the acceptance or rejection of the written document and the success or failure of the defense.
-If the examiners approve both the written thesis and the defense, the Chair will ask the examiners to complete the Examination Report by initialling appropriately.
+After a discussion of the examination, the Chair will ask for a vote on the success or failure of the defensedefence.
+If the examiners approve the defensedefence, the Chair will ask the examiners to complete the Examination Report by initialling appropriately.
 The student will be invited back to the examination room for congratulations by the committee.
-In the event the written thesis is approved conditionally, the Chair of the examination committee is responsible for ensuring that (1) the candidate is advised of the conditions in writing, (2) the candidate receives and understands the 'Final Thesis Submission form' to be used by the Supervisor to confirm that the conditions have been met, and (3) the supervisor is also aware of the form.
+In the event that minor revisions are required to the thesis, the Chair of the examination committee is responsible for ensuring that (1) the candidate is advised of the revisions, (2) the candidate receives and understands the 'Final Thesis Submission form' to be used by the Supervisor to confirm that the revisions have been made, and (3) the supervisor is also aware of the form.
 The Chair will complete and sign the Examination Report and return it to the School of Graduate Studies.